Financial Conflict of Interest in Research Committee (FCOIRC)

 Projects that Require Submission to the GCO via InfoEd

-- All ISMMS supported projects that do not involve humans or animals.
+- ISMMS supported research projects that are not submitted to the IACUC or IRB.

 For more information, refer to Does My Project Need to be Submitted to the GCO?